azazellochg/XMIPP/README.md

-labo_scripts
+XMIPP
 ============

-Simple bash scripts for the lab
+Bash scripts for XMIPP 2.4 and 3.1